shaoweipng/udacity-deep-learning/README.md

 I recommend to install the Python bundle [Anaconda][anaconda].
 All the assignments have been done with Python 2.7, so download the installation script accordingly.
 You can then install [Jupyter Notebook][jupyter] from ``conda``.

 The next step is to install TensorFlow.
-At the time of writing, the latest release is r0.9, after several upgrade during the course.
+At the time of writing, the latest release is r0.9, after several upgrades during the course.
 You can refer to the [official documentation][tensorflow-anaconda-install].
 Here is the list of commands:

 ```
 $ conda create -n tensorflow python=2.7
 $ source activate tensorflow
-(tensorflow)$ eexport TF_BINARY_URL=https://storage.googleapis.com/tensorflow/mac/tensorflow-0.9.0-py2-none-any.whl
+(tensorflow)$ export TF_BINARY_URL=https://storage.googleapis.com/tensorflow/mac/tensorflow-0.9.0-py2-none-any.whl
 (tensorflow)$ pip install --upgrade --ignore-installed $TF_BINARY_URL
 ```